COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

   - Requires third-party libraries for advanced capabilities like routing and form handling.

 - **Justification (Fit):**
   React’s lightweight design aligns perfectly with our **client-server** and **multi-tiered** architecture.
 It functions as the **presentation layer**, with tight integration into our RESTful backend.
 The development team already had strong experience with React, which minimized onboarding time.
-Additionally, React enables rapid iteration in UI prototyping and integrates seamlessly with Playwright for E2E testing.
+Additionally, React enables rapid iteration in UI prototyping and integrates seamlessly with testing.

 **Alternative 1:** Angular
 - **Advantages:**